JesusKris/discord-bot/README.md

 # kood-bot - A Discord bot

-## A discord bot made with to improve the overall experience of [kood/Johvi](https://kood.tech/) Discord server for the students and school staff.
+## A discord bot made with the intent to improve the overall experience of [kood/Johvi](https://kood.tech/) Discord server for the students and school staff.

 ## Table of Contents